Liyang溧阳

 新能源

-Smart grid equipment: power cables (nuclear/wind/rail), transformers, smart power transmission systems
+Smart grid equipment: UHV (ultra-high-voltage) transmission and transformation equipment, power cables (nuclear/wind/rail), transformers, smart power transmission systems.
+Liyang's oldest industrial strength, now reoriented toward the energy transition

 Advanced Materials